slowernews/wisdom-tldr/chapters/chapter_appendix.md

 HINT: When to fold them?
 Get an exit strategy and take risk from the table when possible.

 > *'Waiting helps you as an investor, and a lot of people just can’t stand to wait.' -- Charlie Munger*
+> *'I succeeded because I have a long attention span.' -- Charlie Munger*

 > *'Life, in part, is like a poker game, wherein you have to learn to quit sometimes when holding a much-loved hand.
-You must learn to handle mistakes and new facts that change the odds.
-Mistakes are an opportunity to grow.' -- Charlie Munger*
+You must learn to handle mistakes and new facts that change the odds.' -- Charlie Munger*

 HINTS:

-> *'Instead of finding the winners, active management might make you evite the loosers.' -- Karen Kharmandarian*

 > *'Don't invest on junk stocks (companies with shrinking revenues, outsized debt loads and negative cash flows).
 If a stock is below five bucks, it is more than likely a troubled mess not worth investing in.'*

 > *'Stock buybacks are effectively same as dividends.'*
 > *'Anything is illiquid if you hold a large enough percentage of the total amount.'*
+> *'Every increase in the real wealth of the society, every increase in the quantity of useful labour employed within it, tends indirectly to raise the real rent of land.' -- Adam Smith in The Wealth Of Nations*

 HINT: Barbell strategy

 <!--
-> *'Every increase in the real wealth of the society, every increase in the quantity of useful labour employed within it, tends indirectly to raise the real rent of land.' -- Adam Smith, “The Wealth Of Nations”*

-Seguimos aquilo que vem nos livros, que é o negócio faz-se na compra.
-Daí sermos muito investidores de contraciclo, gostamos de comprar ativos quando não estão inflacionados, que não é o cenário atual.

 Answers to what’s going to stay the same in the next ten years, while boring, offer the best investment opportunities.

 Hypothetically, if someone were making $100,000 a year and had $100,000 to deploy in some way, how would you suggest they invest that capital?”
 It was along the lines of, “Invest in the S&P 500 or a low-cost index fund in the S&P 500 and get back to work.”